-We have calculated the reasonably estimated ratio of the CEO's 2020 compensation to the median of the annual total compensation of all employees using the same method we used in our 2020 and 2019 proxy statements with respect to compensation in 2019 and 2020, respectively.
-For the 2020 pay ratio calculation, we used the same median employee we identified for our 2018 pay ratio calculation because there have been no changes to our employee population or employee compensation arrangements that we believe would significantly impact our pay ratio disclosure.
-We calculated the median employee's compensation in accordance with rules governing computation of the CEO's pay in the Summary Compensation Table.
-The median of the annual total compensation of all Brighthouse employees (other than our CEO) was \$184,185, and the total compensation of our CEO, as reported in the Summary Compensation Table, was \$8,133,344.
-Based on this information, for 2020 the reasonably estimated ratio of the annual total compensation of all employees was 44 to 1.
+Pay Ratio.
+After identifying the median employee, we calculated the median employee's compensation in accordance with rules governing computation of the CEO's pay in the Summary Compensation Table.
+The median of the annual total compensation of all employees of our company (other than our CEO) was \$132,963, and the total compensation of our CEO, as reported in the Summary Compensation Table, was \$7,914,025.
+Based on this information, for 2021 the reasonably estimated ratio of the annual total compensation of our CEO to the median of the annual total compensation of all employees was 60 to 1.